-Cockle populations are naturally subject to high levels of variation at the population and spatial level, this variation is considered a normal feature of Cerastoderma edule populations.
+Cockle populations are naturally subject to high levels of variation, which is considered a normal feature of Cerastoderma edule populations.
 Therefore, observing the long-term population trends is therefore vital to understanding the population dynamics of any given cockle population (Jensen, 1992; Whitton et al., 2015).
-Although there is currently no commercial fishery for cockles on the Teign Estuary, D&S IFCA will continue the annual autumn survey every two years to monitor the cockle stocks that are harvested recreationally.
+Despite this variation the total biomass of cockles on the bed seems to be increasing, particularly between the 2020-2022 survey years.
+Although there is currently no commercial fishery for cockles on the Teign Estuary, D&S IFCA will continue the autumn survey every two years to monitor the cockle stocks that are harvested recreationally and to inform future development of a potential Hand Working Byelaw.